lkell/skills-assessment-data-engineer/README.md

 # Cascade Skills Assessment: *dbt* Data Engineer

-This dbt project is my submission for the Cascade Data Engineer skills assessment.
+This repository contains my submission for the Cascade Data Engineer skills assessment.
 The original assessment instructions can be found [here](https://github.com/cascadedebt/skills-assessment-data-engineer).
+All of by dbt code can be found in the `dbt/` directory.
+Instructions for running the dbt project can be found in `dbt/README.md`.

 ## Model Lineage and Data Modeling